 The fatal steps were:

 (1) Fed switched to tri-party repo: The Fed made a fateful decision that helped set up the financial markets for the 2008 disaster.
 It began using tri-party repo to implement monetary policy, after almost a century of using bilateral repo.
-This change concentrated financial-market risk at the Bank of New York and JP Morgan.
-Federal Reserve officials Ben Bernanke and Tim Geithner have said this was their main concern in 2008, and it’s a problem that still exists today.
+This change concentrated financial-market risk at the clearing banks Bank of New York and Chase Manhattan, soon to merge with JP Morgan & Company.
+Federal Reserve officials Ben Bernanke and Tim Geithner have said trii-party repo was their main concern in 2008, and it’s a problem that still exists today.
 Further, as long as the Fed is dependent on tri-party repo, it’s hard to see how the Fed can impartially regulate that market or its players.

 (2) FASB Statement 140: The Financial Accounting Standards Board issued Statement 140, which modified earlier rules on how companies could securitize loans and laid the groundwork for a robust and highly profitable securitization industry, just as math wizards appeared to be solving the challenges of calculating securitization risks and pricing the bonds.